Borrowing and credit basics

 - Credit card – Your credit card provider lends you money to buy things on a credit card.
 At the end of each month you receive a statement of your borrowing.
 You can choose to pay off the full balance on the card (i.e. the total of what you have spent), or as little as 5% of the balance.
 If you choose not to pay the whole balance, you’ll be charged interest on the balance left on the card.
 This is then added to your statement for the end of the next month.
 If you only ever pay off 5% of the balance of a credit card it will take far longer and cost far more to repay.

 - Credit unions – These are small financial organisations set up by their members to support the local community.
 They offer small loans of typically £3,000 or less and are generally far cheaper than payday loans.
 By law the maximum interest rate a credit union can charge its members is 3% a month or 42.6% a year APR (the cap in Northern Ireland is 1% a month).

 - Store cards – These work in a very similar way to credit cards.
 The main difference is that you can only use them in stores that belong to the same group.
 They’re not as flexible as credit cards.
 They tend to be more expensive because they usually have a higher APR.

 - Payday loans – These are very short-term loans, meant to provide you with money until your next payday.
 They have very high APRs and heavy penalties for missed repayments.
 You should always look at cheaper forms of borrowing before you consider a payday loan.

 When should you borrow?

 Good debt – any borrowing that enables you to make money or improve your prospects in the long term, such as buying a car so that you can travel to work, or a student loan, is classed as good debt, as long as it is manageable for you to make the repayments.

-Bad debt – any borrowing that provides no return at all, such as borrowing to fund luxury items or expensive trips, is bad debt.
+Bad debt – any borrowing that provides no return at all, such as borrowing to fund luxury items or expensive trips.